We're testing new functionality for searching the PROV collection

 Public Record Office Victoria (PROV) requires permanent value digital records to be converted into a long-term format called a VERS Encapsulated Object (VEO) for transfer to PROV for long term preservation.

-It is also recommended that temporary digital records with long term retention periods be converted to VEOs for long term storage and preservation.
+PROV recommends that temporary value digital records with long retention periods are converted to VEOs for long-term storage and preservation.

-VEOs are signed using digital certificate technology to ensure integrity.
+VEOs are signed using digital signature technology (known as a ‘certificate’) to ensure integrity.

 Victorian Government agencies are not required to purchase a certificate from a service provider.
-PROV can issue certificates directly to agencies for signing VEOs.
+PROV can issue certificates in PFX format directly to agencies for signing VEOs.

 Contact us for further information about obtaining VEO certificates.